 VINIFICATION AND AGEING:

 After the best bunches are manually selected, the clusters of grapes are de-stemmed and slightly crushed.
 The must macerates on the skins for 6-8 hours at a cool temperature.
-Fermentation takes place at low temperature (16C or 61F) with the grapes own indigenous yeast.
-When fermentation is completed, the wine undergoes partial malolactic fermentation.
+Fermentation takes place at low temperature (16C or 61F) with the grapes’ own indigenous yeast.
+When fermentation is complete, the wine undergoes partial malolactic fermentation.
 The wine is aged in stainless steel tanks on the lees for 3-5 months before bottling.

 LOCATION, SOIL, CLIMATE:

-The vineyards are located in Galicia (Zone 1) in northwest Spain, near the town of San Pedro de Vilanova in the Valle del Ulla subzone at 225 meters (738 ft.) elevation.
+The vineyards are located in Galicia in northwest Spain, near the town of San Pedro de Vilanova in the Valle del Ulla subzone at 225 meters (738 ft.) elevation.
 Valle del Ulla is the northernmost and driest of the five subzones in Rias Baixas.
 The vineyard's soil is sandy, which provides good water drainage and heat retention.
 In general, sand offsets undesired humidity, which can result in maladies for the vine.
-The low nutrients and low vigor of the soil limits vegetative growth and keeps yields naturally low, resulting in more concentrated aromas and flavors.
-The area's climate has an average temperature from April-October of 58.05F, among the lowest average temperatures in Spain, with 42.6 inches of annual rainfall.
+The low nutrients and low vigor of the soil limits vegetative growth and keeps yields naturally low, resulting in concentrated aromas and flavors.
+The area's climate has an average temperature from April-October of 58F, among the lowest average temperatures in Spain, with 42 inches of annual rainfall.
 Valle del Ulla has one of the lowest recorded levels of precipitation in the Rias Baixas region.

 Pale gold.
 Fresh peach, tangerine, melon and a hint of dusty minerals on the highly fragrant nose; a subtle hint of honey emerges slowly.
 Juicy and focused on the palate, offering ripe orchard and pit fruit flavors accented by a bitter citrus pith nuance.
 Dry and minerally on the finish, which shows very good lift, spicy cut, and strong persistence.
 Here's a distinctly nervy rendition of the 2015 vintage, which generally produced large-scale, hefty white wines. -- Josh Raynolds.